V33RU/IoTSecurity101/docs/automotive-security.md

 # Car Hacking Resources: From Origins to Today

-A historical and up-to-date guide to the world of automotive security and car hacking—covering foundational breakthroughs, major attacks, community growth, tools, and essential resources.
+A historical and up-to-date guide to the world of automotive security and car hacking covering foundational breakthroughs, major attacks, community growth, tools, and essential resources.

 ---